|

 Li Gung and away from Chan.
 Li is destroyed by his own creation.
 Chan is sitting in the hot seat while the audience waits

 for the trigger to snap.
 Productionally, this talker is good-looking without denoting undue extravagance.
-The principal
+The principal location,

-have been mere padding.
+been mere padding.

 SCRIPT NOTES: